Special Event: Ohana Reunion in Grand Junction CO - March 18, 2017

 In order to achieve power the Kenpo stylist starts by relaxing the muscles.
 The arms and legs move much faster when they are relaxed than when they are tense.
 Then, just prior to contact, the muscles exert their entire force.
 As a result a student, properly trained in the art of Kenpo, is capable of creating tremendous power.

-Of course, being powerful is good, but if you're beat to the punch, all is lost.
+Of course if you're beat to the punch, all is lost.
 In order to achieve the greatest speed possible, the Kenpo stylist conserves motion/time.
-This is done is three major ways.
-First, movements are direct; unnecessary cocking or winding up motion is eliminated.
-Second, at the advanced stage the "ands" are eliminated.
+This is done eliminating unnecessary cocking or winding up motion.
+Also, at the advanced stage the "ands" are eliminated.
 Instead of blocking "and" striking, the defense and offense occur simultaneously.
 In other words, we strike "with" our block.
-Third, by combining several strikes into one basic motion, combinations of multiple strikes become much faster.